gmacini/hibernate-sqlite-id-creation-bug/README.md

 2) Table WorkingOnlyIdAsIntegerAndIdAlphabeticallySecondEntity: the field 'id' is created correctly.

-3) Table NotWorkingWithIdNotIntegerAndAnotherColumnAsIntegerAndIdAlphabeticallyFirstEntity: the field 'id' is not created correctly because 'zanotherColumn' is an Integer and 'id' is a Long.
+3) Table NotWorkingWithIdNotIntegerAndAnotherColumnAsIntegerAndIdAlphabeticallyFirstEntity: the field 'id' is created with the incorrect type ANY because 'zanotherColumn' is an Integer and 'id' is a Long.

-4) Table NotWorkingWithBothFieldsIntegerAndIdAlphabeticallySecondEntity: the field 'id' is not created correctly because it is alphabetically after 'anotherColumn'.
+4) Table NotWorkingWithBothFieldsIntegerAndIdAlphabeticallySecondEntity: the field 'id' is created with the incorrect type ANY because it is alphabetically after 'anotherColumn'.